suprachakra/Ride-Sharing-Ecosystem/README.md

 - **Max Detour**: Additional travel time capped at 5–8 minutes.
 - **Availability Checks**: Requires sufficient seating (e.g., max 3 passengers in a standard sedan).
-- **Dynamic Traffic Adjustments**: Real-time congestion halts new pickups to maintain detour caps.
+- **Dynamic Traffic Adjustments**:  If congestion spikes, the system halts new pickups for that vehicle to avoid breaching the detour cap.x

 ---

 ##### **4.2.4 Surge Interaction and Pooling**
+Our cell-based surge logic dynamically adjusts fares at a granular (H3 hexagonal) level.
+To maintain pooling’s appeal:

 - **Dynamic Fare Adjustments**: Pooling fares reflect a net reduction (e.g., +30% surge minus 25% pooling discount results in a ~5% surcharge).
 - **Surge Caps**: Limit surge multipliers for pooling if adoption stalls.